ihebski/DefaultCreds-cheat-sheet/README.md

 # Default Credentials Cheat Sheet
-One place for all the default credentials to assist the peneration tester during an engagement, this document has a several products default credentials that are gathered from several sources.
+One place for all the default credentials to assist the pentester during an engagement, this document has a several products default credentials that are gathered from several sources.

 > P.S : Most of the credentials are currently extracted from the changeme project, you can use the tool in order to automate the process https://github.com/ztgrace/changeme (kudos for the awesome work)